-There’s the Antigua Race week and the Antigua Classic regatta hosted there every year.
-Lucky for us we’ve been able to partake in the races other other peoples boats.
+There’s the Antigua Race Week and the Antigua Classic regatta hosted there every year.
+Lucky for us we’ve been able to partake in the races other peoples boats.
 And in 2016 we did the Oyster Antigua Regatta where Britican actually won the whole event!
-Make sure to watch our two part video series showcasing our wins.
+Make sure to watch our two-part video series showcasing our wins.

 After doing a bit of provisioning in town, we headed back to the boat and invited Rondo over for supper on our second night on the mooring.
 The meal was Simon’s special carbonara and garlic bread.
 While the food was being prepared the kids messed around.